 In short, you are always welcome to experiment, and you will absolutely still get a cookie with one or more of those ingredients left out.
-But if you're missing all those ingredients or looking to strip this recipe down, I'd recommend you look for a more classic sugar cookie to be made without them, because you'll lose the magic of the birthday cake cookie dough flavor in this chewy sugar cookie variation.
+But if you're missing all those ingredients or looking to strip this recipe down, I'd recommend just whipping up some of my classic sugar cookies, because you'll lose the magic of the birthday cake cookie flavor in this chewy sugar cookie variation.

 Whether baking from the fridge or freezer, you can still bake them at 375°F. They likely will just take an extra 2-5 minutes to bake starting from a chilled temperature.
 Pull them out whenever you see that hint of golden brown on the edges.
 They also may stay a bit more domed and not crackle as much (but they'll still be super delicious!).